 Can I Sue If I Collected Worker's Comp?

-Posted On behalf of Pfeifer Morgan & Stesiak on Jun 20, 2011 in Bodily Injury
+Posted On behalf of Pfeifer Morgan & Stesiak on Jun 20, 2011 in Personal Injury

 The Law in Indiana is structured so that someone who has been injured in the course of their work is entitled to some recompense.

 In most cases, these injuries are handled by the Worker's Compensation Board of Indiana.
-Often we are asked if it's possible to sue a responsible party for an injury that you've received on the job, if you've already collected worker's comp.
+Often we are asked if it is possible to sue a responsible party for an injury that you've received on the job, if you've already collected worker's comp.

-Unfortunately, there's no clear answer to that question, and it's often worthwhile to consult with an Indiana Personal Injury Lawyer to sort it out.
+Unfortunately, there's no clear answer to that question, and it's often worthwhile to consult with an Indiana personal injury attorney to sort it out.

 In general, the Indiana's Worker's Compensation system is supposed to take the place of civil law suits for work-related injuries, and in many cases you do not have recourse to civil law suits once you have collected Worker's Compensation.
 The Indiana Worker's Compensation Guide has this to say: